Handling a Detection

 Ignore identical cases

 By default, when several cases are identical to the current detection, ignoring the current detection will tell Antidote to ignore all the following cases as well.
-If you wish, you can ignore only the current detection by using the Ignore this case command.
+If you wish, you can ignore only the current detection by using the Ignore this case command in the context (right click) menu or in Antidote’s Detections menu.

 - A number enclosed in parentheses in the tooltip indicates how many cases are identical to the current detection.